 - Salt to taste

-- Heat ghee in your pressure cooker and when it's hot, put in all the tempering spices.
+Heat ghee in your Instant Pot and when it's hot, put in all the tempering spices.
 Once they start to sizzle, put in the thinly sliced onion and cook until it's well-browned and crisp at the edges

-- Spread out the chicken and veggie mixture to cover the bottom of your pressure cooker.
+Spread out the chicken and veggie mixture to cover the bottom of your Instant Pot.